0mppula/KoronKorko/README.md

 ### Annualized Return Calculator

 Calculates the annualized return (CAGR) and the the total percent return of your investment.

+### Present Value Calculator

+Calculate the present value of your future investment with a specified discount rate with this calculator.

 [1]: https://koronkorko.herokuapp.com/